aksharp/openclaw-install/helm/openclaw/docs/INGRESS-DNS-AND-LENS.md

    You can override any host with a different name (e.g. `gatewayHost: app.example.org`).

-3. **Point DNS** for your domain at the Ingress controller (openclaw-ingress installs the controller):
+3. **Point DNS** for your domain at the Ingress controller (the openclaw chart installs the controller in the release namespace):

    - **Cloud / LoadBalancer:** The HAProxy Helm chart typically exposes a LoadBalancer Service.
 Get its external IP/hostname and create DNS A/CNAME records:
      - `openclaw.my-domain.com` → that IP/hostname